Go to the main content

 Nobody wakes up one morning and decides to become "difficult."
 That's not how it works.
 What happens is slower, more accumulative — like dust on a windowsill you stop noticing until one day the sunlight hits it and you can't see anything else.

-For me, the tipping point came about five years ago, not long after I'd moved to Singapore and started hosting my weekly vegan dinners.
-I'd spent an evening at a friend's birthday dinner where the host had assured me there'd be "something for you" — which turned out to be a plate of white rice and steamed broccoli, served with an apologetic shrug while everyone else had a three-course meal.
-I sat there smiling, telling everyone it was fine, eating my rice and watching the table enjoy food that had been prepared with thought and care and intention — none of which had been extended to me.
+Then I went to a friend's birthday dinner where the host had assured me there'd be "something for you" — which turned out to be a plate of plain jasmine rice and steamed morning glory, served with an apologetic shrug while everyone else had a three-course meal that had been planned for weeks.

 That question changed everything.
 Not dramatically — I didn't make a scene or send a manifesto.
 But something inside recalibrated.
 I'd reached what I've come to think of as the threshold — the point where self-respect finally outweighed the fear of being alone.